tka85/btc-tools/README.md

 # btc-utils

-Small self-contained, bitcoin utils.
+Collection of bitcoin utilities & functions.
 Now with support for litecoin.
-Support both mainnet and testnet for both coins.
+Supports both mainnet and testnet for both coins.

 Each util can be used:
   * on command line as standalone script